ls1intum/Artemis/docs/user/exercises/quiz.rst

         - Crop image to selection: Allows to download the current selection.

-        - Download Button: To download the selection.
+        - Download button: To download the selection.

-        - Generate a Quiz Exercise Button.
+        - Generate a quiz exercise button.

-        - Save Button.
+        - Save button.

         - Modeling field: The items for modeling the diagram will be displayed here.